 You don't have to agree with everything.

-There are millions of non-Jews giving to the United Way, cancer research and Duke University.
+There are millions of non-Jews giving money to Save the Whales and other causes.
 While a basic Jewish value is to improve the world, it would be nice if Jews could improve the Jewish world, too.
 More than 80% of Jewish philanthropy goes to non-Jewish causes, which is slowly but surely making Jewish philanthropic institutions disappear.
 We are the only ones who will support our own.
 By the way, we can teach this commandment early.
 Many children ask guests to donate to their chosenproject in lieu of gifts.
 Since this is a Jewish child celebrating a Jewish lifecycle event, we say choose a Jewish organization; raising money for the Red Cross or cutting their hair for Locks of Love is not exactly taking care of our own.

 We like tigers and elephants.
 But Holocaust survivors could use a little help too.

 Judaism is a communal religion and is difficult to do solo.
 That may be one reason why most Jewish prayers are written in the plural (Bless us with…).
 If you don’t belong to abut march in twice a year expecting to enjoy it, you may feel like a disappointed outsider.
 If you don’t have a Jewish community, try and find one.
 There are as many different communities as there are Jews, so we’re pretty sure, you’ll find one that you like.
 Judaism is like most things in this world, you get back what you put in!

 Other than a colonoscopy, everything is more fun in a group.